micahwoods/micahwoods.github.io/_posts/2019-05-02-mowing-electricity-energy.md

 **Continuous mowing of 1 ha for 1 month by small autonomous mowers: from 1.6 to 67.4 kg CO<sub>2</sub>.**

 Based on these calculations, the CO<sub>2</sub> reduction ranges from a factor of 2 to a factor of 75 with small autonomous mowers, depending on the source of electricity.
+And the reason for this, as I stated above, is the better efficiency of electric mowers compared to diesel mowers.

 Let's say one only mows fairways twice a week.
 Let's mow fairways with a conventional mower 8 times in a month.
 Now the CO<sub>2</sub> emissions are 64.8 kg CO<sub>2</sub> per ha per month.
 Now the CO<sub>2</sub> emissions from fairway mowing are comparable to the highest CO<sub>2</sub> emissions from a primarily coal-powered grid.
 But that's also with the fairways still getting mown daily with the electric mower.